 1925 to April 8, 1928

-Marshal Dumele walked into the tense atmosphere of the smoky room and Warnken pleaded with him, “For God’s sake, Pete, please put up your hands;” but Marshal Dumele reached for his rear pocket and his revolver.
+Marshal Dumele had just finished his rounds and was heading home when he noticed the light on in the pool room.
+He saw confusion in the windows and found the door locked.
+Warnken saw the Marshal at the door.
+Warnken pleaded with the leader; “Men, here comes the Marshal.
+For God’s sake, don’t hurt him.
+He’s a good guy.”
+Two of the bandits opened the door and covered Marshal Dumele with their revolvers.
+Marshal Dumele walked into the tense atmosphere of the smoky room and Warnken pleaded with him, “For God’s sake, Pete, please put up your hands.”
+Marshal Dumele reached for his rear pocket and his revolver.
 “Give it to him, men!” the leader ordered.
 Two shotguns and a revolver exploded into him.
-The revolver shot passed through Marshal Dumele’s body.
+A revolver bullet passed through Marshal Dumele’s body.
 A shotgun blast tore off his hand and shattered his arm.
 The other shotgun blast went into his chest.
 Marshal Dumele collapsed to the floor.
+One of the robbers pointed his shotgun at Warnken and pulled the trigger, but Warnken had suddenly dropped to his knees to aid Marshal Dumele.
+The shotgun blast instead went into the back of Samuel Keller, another of the patrons.
+Keller also collapsed to the floor.

 Marshal Dumele was also survived by his adopted daughter.
-He was buried on April 12, 1928, in St. Mary’s Cemetery of Mt.
+He was buried on April 12, 1928 in St. Mary’s Cemetery of Mt.
 Healthy.

-John (Todd) Messner of Hamilton was also apprehended right away.
-He was once called “one of the most desperate criminals who ever went out of Hamilton to follow the paths of gangland.”
-He had been tried in the 1925 murder of Eddie Schief in Hamilton and acquitted when key witnesses either disappeared or suddenly lost their memories on the witness stand.
+John (Todd or Toddy) Messner of Hamilton was once called “one of the most desperate criminals who ever went out of Hamilton to follow the paths of gangland.”
 He had been involved in bootlegging, rum running, hijacking and possibly other vices in Butler County for several years.
-For his part in Marshal Dumele’s murder, he was sentenced to life in prison.
-He was later paroled and died in Butler County during 1971.
+Messner was involved in the 1925 murder of Eddie Schief in Hamilton – which indirectly resulted in the murder of Seven Mile Prohibition Agent Robert O. Gary – and acquitted when key witnesses either disappeared or suddenly lost their memories on the witness stand.
+He was, however, convicted in the Marshal Dumele murder and sentenced to life in prison.
+He was paroled in the 1960s and died in Butler County during 1971.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at firstname.lastname@example.org.
+If you have information, artifacts, archives or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.